jtrunnels91/ModularEstimator/docs/usage/installation.rst

 Installation
 =============================================

-:pkg:`modest` is hosted on PyPi, and can be installed by typing the following command:
+The Modular Estimator is hosted on PyPi, and can be installed by typing the following command:

 ``pip install modest``